Google Chrome: Developing for Chrome

 It is possible to develop applications, extensions, and themes for Chrome.
 They are zipped in a .crx file and contain a manifest.json file that specifies basic information (such as version, name, description, privileges, etc.), and other files for the user interface (icons, popups, etc.).
 Google has an official developer's guide on how to create, develop, and publish projects.
 Chrome has its own web store where users and developers can upload and download these applications and extensions.

 Impersonation by malware

 As with Microsoft Internet Explorer, the popularity of Google Chrome has led to the appearance of malware abusing its name.
-In late 2015, an adware replica of Chrome named "eFast" appeared, which would usurp the Google Chrome installation and hijack file type associations to make shortcuts for common file types and communication protocols link to itself, and inject advertisements into web pages.
+In late 2015, an adware replica of Chrome named "eFast" appeared, which would usurp the Google Chrome installation, hijack file type associations to make shortcuts for common file types and communication protocols link to itself, and inject advertisements into web pages.
 Its similar-looking icon was intended to deceive users.